lsst/ap_verify/README.md

 ## Configuration

 `ap_verify` is configured from `config/dataset_config.yaml`.
-The file currently must have a single dictionary named `datasets`, which maps from user-visible dataset names to the eups package that implements them (see `Setting Up a Package`, below).
+The file currently must have:

+* a dictionary named `datasets`, which maps from user-visible dataset names to the eups package that implements them (see `Setting Up a Dataset`, below)
+* a dictionary named `measurements`, which contains dictionaries needed for different metrics:
+    * `timing`: maps from names of metrics in the `verify_metrics` package to the Tasks or subTasks they time.
+The names of subTasks must be those assigned by the parent Task, and may be prefixed by the parent Task name(s) followed by a colon, as in "imageDifference:detection".

 Other configuration options may be added in the future.

-### Setting Up a Package
+### Setting Up a Dataset

 `ap_verify` requires that all data be in a [dataset package](https://github.com/lsst-dm/ap_verify_dataset_template).
 It will create a workspace modeled after the package's `data` directory, then process any data found in the `raw` and `ref_cats` in the new workspace.
 Anything placed in `data` will be copied to a `ap_verify` run's workspace as-is, and must at least include a `_mapper` file naming the CameraMapper for the data.